janusqa/larasauce/QUICKSTART.md

     CHANGE: // $jobs = Job::all(); // using eloquent orm // lazy loading.
 Does not fetch employer information
     TO: $jobs = Job::with('employer')->get(); //eager loading.
 Load emplyer information
    ```

+   Pagination
+   - see "jobs" route and jobs.blade.php.
+   - Pagination UI looks good by default but we can also customize it if need be
+     - to customize it we must fetch it from vendor and pushish it to our local project so we can edit it.
+       - php artisan vendor:publish (now hit enter).
+This will give us a search in the termainal that we can find the package we are interested in.
+       - the package in question is can be found by searching for "pagination".
+This will give us the tag "laravel-pagination" which is what we want to edit
+       - we can switch to bootsrap for instance instead of tailwind via "App/Providers/AppServiceProvider.php"
+         -  add "Paginator::useBootstrapFive();" to the boot function.